ABOUT

 As an aged care physiotherapist, Charis is also able to provide advice regarding walking aids and other equipment in the home that promote safety and independence.

 In her spare time Charis enjoys going on day trips with her family (husband Derek and greyhounds Winnie and Potato), building miniature doll houses and doing crossword puzzles.
-Charis also volunteers with a state-wide organization that is committed to rehabilitation of a different nature – helping ex-racing greyhounds transition to a life of luxury as a beloved pet.
+Charis also volunteers with a state-wide organisation that is committed to the rehabilitation of a different nature – helping ex-racing greyhounds transition to a life of luxury as a beloved pet.